 This is not the same thing as the aforementioned Granite Creative Group.
 Robert Half is a staffing agency, and just a handful of years back they created a branch of their company called The Creative Group that focuses on staffing needs related to creative positions.

-Think digital marketing, writers, web designers, and other creative and technology roles.
+Think digital marketing, writers, web designers, logo design, website development and other creative and technical roles.

 There are tons of opportunities available for freelancers, and the staffing agency has a strong focus on hiring remote working professionals for their clients.
-The best part is that you can connect with a recruiter, let them know what you are looking for, and they will send you relevant opportunities based on your profile, effectively doing a large chunk of the work for you.
+The best part of this freelance platform, that you can connect with a recruiter, let them know what you are looking for, and they will send you relevant opportunities based on your profile, effectively doing a large chunk of the work for you.

 image – Robert Half – The Creative Group – Source